Frequently Asked Questions

 How can the financial support be spent?

-What are the reporting requirements for Impact Awardees?
+What are the reporting requirements for Impact Programme Participants?

 Can I apply to other funds and the Social Entrepreneurs Ireland Impact Programme?